Liam Hemsworth Reportedly ‘Heartbroken’ By Pics Of Miley Cyrus Kissing Kaitlynn Carter

-The rumor mill has been churning in overdrive ever since Miley Cyrus and Liam Hemsworth announced that they were ending their 8-month marriage, with people in both camps blaming the other for their failed relationship.
+The rumor mill has been churning in overdrive ever since Miley Cyrus and Liam Hemsworth announced that they were ending their eight-month marriage, with people in both camps blaming the other for their failed relationship.
 Now, a source close to the Hunger Games actor claims that Hemsworth was “heartbroken” after seeing the now-infamous pictures of Cyrus snogging with Brody Jenner’s ex Kaitlynn Carter.

 According to Page Six, Hemsworth was not at all prepared for the shocking images.